kmcoderz/todo/README.md

 Priority Types (High, Medium, Low),
 Search Option,
 Classify according to All, Completed & Pending,
-Local Storage to save the notes.
+Local Storage to save the notes,
+Inline Edit the Tasks.